xenonzx/mapstruct-example/README.md

 ## Tasks

 ### Task 1: Map product domain to dto
+aim is to map domain object to dto object while the properties are public and highlight automatic mapping of properties with the same name.
 1. add gradle dependencies
 2. create domain model
 3. create dto model